The coronavirus (COVID-19) hit our country a few weeks ago and like most of you, I have been watching our world change right before our eyes.

-Spreading misinformation one thinks is true is one thing, but going out of one’s way to deliberately make up “facts” and even creating graphics using the logos of official sources to spread misinformation – that is unforgivable.
+Spreading misinformation about the coronavirus (covid-19) is fear mongering.
+Disseminating information one thinks is true is one thing, but going out of one’s way to deliberately make up “facts” and even creating graphics using the logos of official sources to spread misinformation – that is unforgivable.

 Before you jump to retweet or share a post about the virus, check the source.
 Ensure that is is coming from one of the international bodies, official government entities or reliable news outlets before spreading it.
 If you see someone sharing false information, suggest they take it down, or report the post if it is particularly malicious.